 Whether you have or haven’t cashed the at-fault party’s check, you must consider your state’s statute of limitations deadline for injury claims.
 If you have decided to accept the check, you must do so in writing before the deadline runs out.
 If you miss this deadline, the check may be no good, and you will lose your compensation.

 Also, if you have signed an agreement but there is a delay in the final paperwork, you should keep close tabs on that and settle the matter.
-You may consider hiring an attorney to help move that process along before the statute of limitations deadline expires.
+Consider hiring an attorney to help move that process along before the statute of limitations deadline expires.

 What to Do If You Haven’t Signed the Check

-If you haven’t cashed the check from the insurer, you may still have time to negotiate with the insurer or file an injury lawsuit if you both disagree on the settlement amount.
+If you still need to cash the check from the insurer, you may still have time to negotiate with the insurer or file an injury lawsuit if you both disagree on the settlement amount.
 If you choose the latter, you must keep an eye on the calendar because you have only a certain amount of time to sue the at-fault party for damages.

-An attorney can review the details of your situation and advise you of the timetable you have.
+An attorney can go over the details of your situation and let you know of the timetable you have.

 Call Us Today for a Free Consultation